shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

 Once these files are input in the script it can be run in its entirety.
 The script consists of reading the files and correcting for any formatting issues, generating groups based off of the meta file, and running through the signal-to-noise calculation.
 Based off the groups found in the meta file, an enriched signatures table will be made for each combination of the groupings and writen to a file containing the group names being compared.

+### Generating a Gene Set RData List for ssGSEA

+If you choose to use your own Gene Sets either in .gmt or tab delimited format as described above, in order to perform ssGSEA analysis the Gene Set must be converted into an RData list object when loaded into the app.
+This list can take several minutes to generate depending on the size of the gene set file, so there is a separate script to perform this with [GeneSetRDataListGen.R](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/GettingStartedScripts/GeneSetRDataListGen.R).
+The only user input is the Gene Set file path and name, whether or not it has a header, and the desired outfile path and name.
+Once they are input, the code can be run as a whole and it will produce and save an RData list which can be input to the R Shiny app.
+These RData lists have already been generated for provided Gene Sets and can be found in the [data folder](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/tree/main/data) of this repsitory.

 # Prepping the R Shiny App